Skip to content

 Running Trimmomatic

-Part A: Make a copy of the exercise materials.
-The folder can be found in this location:
+Part A: Make a copy of the exercise materials into your current working directory.
+The folder can be found in the location below.
+Confirm that the folder is copied into your VACC working directory before continuing.

 /gpfs1/cl/mmg3320/course_materials/trimmomatic_exercise

-Part B: Modify the trim.sh script using either Jupyter Notebook or Nano to run trimmomatic on the provided FASTQ sample.
-Ensure that you include the arguments listed below, using the exact syntax required by trimmomatic.
+Part B: Modify the trim.sh script using Jupyter Notebook, Nano, or your preferred text editor.
+Your goal is to run trimmomatic on the provided FASTQ files.

 argument to add meaning